hashgraph/hedera-sdk-reference/reference/cryptocurrency/AccountCreateTransaction.md

 new account will not expire for the next autoRenewPeriod seconds.
 When it reaches the expiration time, the new account will then be automatically charged to renew for another autoRenewPeriod seconds.
 If it does not have enough hbars to renew for that long, then the remaining hbars are used to extend its expiration as long as possible.
-If it is has a zero balance when it expires, then it is deleted.
+If it has a zero balance when it expires, then it is deleted.
 This transaction must be signed by the payer account.
 If receiverSigRequired is false, then the transaction does not have to be signed by the keys in the keys field.
 If it is true, then it must be signed by them, in addition to the keys of the payer account.